daniel-munro/ratgtex-pipeline/README.md

 This is the merge of genotypes from all rats across tissues.
 This is done to unify the format of original genotypes, and because the portal expects a single set of SNPs, even if some tissues don't have genotypes for some SNPs.
 If this file doesn't include all the rats for a new tissue dataset, they will have to be added to it before running the pipeline.
 It is generated using `src/merge_VCF.sh`, so add code there to process and merge the new genotypes.

+#### `geno/all_rats_exons.vcf.gz`

+This contains the genotypes for exon regions from all 6553 HS rats the Palmer Lab has collected.
+It is used to try to find a match for any RNA-seq samples that fail the sample mixup QC step and don't match any of the tissue's original cohort genotypes.

 ### Dataset-specific input files

 #### FASTQ files